Scroll to the bottom of this page to find Volunteer Forms and Registration.

 Handy at construction?
 Good with a paint brush?
 Expert at electrical work?
 Want to work service hours without committing to an entire session?
 We always have projects that could use extra hands, either by yourself or in a group.

 Does your group want or need to do community service?
-All Star has worked with Boy Scouts, Girl Scouts, Equestrian Teams, church groups and others.
+All Star has worked with private and public groups such as companies, churches, schools/universities, community organizations and many others.
 It has always been a rewarding experience for all involved.

 Horses that work in therapeutic horseback riding and equine assisted activities and therapies are challenged physically and mentally on a daily basis.
 As part of the ASEF Schooling team, members would assist the schooling managers in weekly scheduled group sessions designed to help strengthen the ASEF herd physically and mentally.
 To find out requirements and specified opportunities click here.